AbhijithAJ/clrprint/README.md

 </h1>

  - Colorful output
- - Work's on IDLE, windows powerShell, Linux terminal
+ - Work's on IDLE, command prompt, windows powerShell, and terminal
  - Simply input() with clrinput() and print() with clrprint()
  - Basic colors only.
 Red, green, yellow, blue, purple, and black/white (default)
  - Flexible to print or take input only on demand (on DEBUG)
- - Timeout for user input.
-(This is supported only on interactive shell)
+ - User input timeout feature (This is supported only on interactive shell)
 ---
 ## ABOUT

-clrprint is developed to print a colorful output on idle, windows power shell and terminal.
+This **clrprint** is developed to print a colorful output on idle, windows power shell and terminal.
 It has red, blue, green, yellow, purple and black/white (default) colors.

-clrinput has a timeout feature.
-It returns **None** if there is no user input in a given time.
+clrinput() includes a timeout feature that returns None if no user input is received within a certain amount of time.

 *It prints with default color if given color is not available.*